 An annual health and safety report is produced and published at the beginning of the financial year in April.
-This report covers the previous year (Jan-December) and summarises the overall health of the Council from a health and safety perspective, and highlights any issues of non-compliance which may need to be escalated.
-Comments are welcomed from the Chief Executive's Board, followed by Chief Executive sign-off or additional comments or amendment required prior to signoff.
+This report covers the previous year (Jan-December) and summaries the overall health of the Council from a health and safety perspective, and highlights any issues of non-compliance which may need to be escalated.
+Comments are welcomed from the Strategic Leadership team, followed by Chief Executive sign-off or additional comments or amendment required prior to signoff.

 Departmental safety reports must be completed by all departments to provide key data upon which the Annual Health and Safety Report is based.
 They capture all the monitoring checks that are carried out by that department.
-A template departmental safety report has been developed by the Business Compliance team and is circulated to all Safety coordinators.
+A template departmental safety report can be found in the Health and Safety Centralised SharePoint folder.

-The mechanism for this is set out below;
+The mechanism for this is set out below:

-- Safety coordinators to complete the Annual Departmental Safety Report covering all service areas including satellite sites, which must be reviewed and signed off by their Strategic Directors and submitted to the Corporate Health and Safety Officer in a timely manner by 31st January - The Corporate Health and Safety Officer to collate and use these reports to draft the Annual Health and Safety Report for consideration by the Strategic Leadership Team.
+- Line Managers in collaboration with the Safety coordinators to complete the Annual Departmental Safety Report covering all service areas including satellite sites, which must be reviewed and signed off by the service managers and Strategic Directors.
+The compilation of this report should be started in December, completed and submitted by 31st January on the Health and Safety centralised SharePoint folder HERE - The Corporate Health and Safety Officer will use these reports to draft the Annual Health and Safety Report for consideration by the Strategic Leadership Team.